FirmwGuy/CEP/docs/L0_KERNEL/topics/DEVELOPER-HANDBOOK.md

 # L0 Topic: Developer Handbook

+## Introduction
+Layer 0 kernel work thrives on deliberate practice more than memorising every helper.
+This handbook is the front door for engineers who need to touch `cep_cell.*`, storage backends, or the surrounding utilities without breaking determinism.
+It assumes you already skimmed the Layer 0 overview and now want the practical checklist that keeps day-to-day changes safe.

+Use it whenever you are onboarding a teammate or jumping back into kernel code after a break: it points to the right files, the support docs to reread, and the build/test rituals that prevent regressions.

-## Overview
+## Technical Details
+### Scope at a Glance
-- Scope: Hands-on guidance for implementing and extending CEP Layer 0 (Kernel) and preparing for Layers 1–2.
-Focus on `cep_cell.*` as the foundation.
-Ignore enzymes/heartbeat modules for now unless explicitly noted.
+- Hands-on guidance for implementing and extending CEP Layer 0 (Kernel) and preparing for Layers 1–2.
+- Focus on `cep_cell.*` as the foundation; enzyme/heartbeat modules appear only when absolutely required.
-- Model: Deterministic, stepwise system built from immutable facts (cells) and structured child-storage (stores).
-Determinism and replayability are non‑negotiable design constraints.
+- Determinism and replayability are non-negotiable design constraints; every helper choice should reinforce them.

-## Repository Layout
+### Repository Layout
 - `src/l0_kernel/cep_cell.h|.c` — Core cell/data/store types and operations.
 - `src/l0_kernel/storage/*` — Pluggable child-storage implementations (linked list, dynamic array, packed queue, RB-tree, octree).
 - `src/l0_kernel/cep_molecule.h` — Low-level utilities: memory, alignment, branch prediction, small helpers.
 - `src/test/*` — MUnit tests, examples of API usage.
 - `docs/CEP.md` — Conceptual blueprint: layers, execution model, goals.

-## Related Docs
+### Related Docs
 - Core cell model
   - `docs/L0_KERNEL/topics/NATIVE-TYPES.md` — L0 native types, canonical encoding, hashing/comparison.
   - `docs/L0_KERNEL/topics/LINKS-AND-SHADOWING.md` — Link resolution, backlinks, and shadowing (tree → safe graph).